nachonavarro/seasonal-esd-anomaly-detection/README.md

 However, there is still the problem that extreme, spurious anomalies can corrupt the residual component.
 To fix it, the paper proposes to use the median to represent the "stable" trend, instead of the trend found by means of STL decomposition.

-Finally, for data sets that have a high percentage of anomalies, the research papers proposes to use the Median Absolute Deviate (MAD) instead of the median when computing the residual.
+Finally, for data sets that have a high percentage of anomalies, the research papers proposes to use the median and Median Absolute Deviate (MAD) instead of the mean and standard deviation to compute the zscore.
 Using MAD enables a more consistent measure of central tendency of a time series with a high percentage of anomalies.

 ---